Spare the trouble

 Inventory Creation and Movement – from Push to Pull

-For the distribution strategy to succeed, availability has to be ensued at all points in the supply chain: in the central warehouse, regional warehouses; distributors/dealerships; and at the retailers.
+In the automobile industry, for the distribution strategy to succeed, availability has to be ensued at all points in the supply chain: in the central warehouse, regional warehouses; distributors/dealerships; and at the retailers.
 This is only possible if the supply chain moves away from the damaging “push” system and implements a “pull” i.e. instead of pushing inventory downstream each node quickly responds and replenishes the depletion from the inventory maintained at the subsequent node.